-Porn Star Tasha Reign Accuses Stormy Daniels For Ignoring Sexual Assault On Set And Siding With Accuser
+Adult Film Star Tasha Reign Accuses Stormy Daniels Of Ignoring Sexual Assault On Set And Siding With Accuser

 For Reign, the next step was reaching out to the owner of Wicked Pictures.
 However, even after promises of conducting training and speaking with the crewmember, the matter was dropped since Daniels and the crewmember denied the incident even took place.
 The company claims they are still conducting an investigation.

-For the porn star, it’s not about the money.
-Reign most of all want people to acknowledge that the incident did indeed take place, and she also wants the company to implement new protocol so that nobody else is assaulted in the same way.
-She doesn’t want the incident, or for her accusations to be swept under the rug.
+For the adult film star, it’s not about the money.
+Reign, most of all, wants people to acknowledge that the incident did indeed take place, and she also wants the company to implement new protocol so that nobody else is assaulted in the same way.
+She doesn’t want the incident, or her accusations, to be swept under the rug.

 Daniels has been embroiled in a highly publicized legal battle with President Trump over a $130,000 “hush money” payment that was made to her by lawyer Michael Cohen.
-Cohen is currently under investigation, not only for the payment he made to Daniels but for all of his business dealings in general.
+Cohen is currently under investigation, not only for the payment he made to Daniels, but for all of his business dealings in general.
 Recently, Cohen has been found to have made numerous contracts with large corporations for large sums of money for advising purposes.